KQM-git/TCL/general-mechanics/gacha.md

 | 4\* | 5.1% | 10 pulls |
 | 3\* | 94.3% | N/A |

-After the soft pity, the probability of the 5\* increases by a currently unknown value, making it significantly more probable to receive a 5\*.
+After the soft pity, the probability of the 5\* increases by the base rate \* 10, making it significantly more probable to receive a 5\*.

 The featured characters also have increased rates of pulling.
 The next 5\* is guaranteed to be the featured character if you roll a 5\* that is not featured.
 Similarly, for the 4\* characters, a featured 4\* is guaranteed if a 4\* is rolled that is not featured.